 My current laptop has one USB port, which is why I carry around a USB hub so my computer can have up to four USB connected devices.
 I have found that three USB ports is normally more than enough.
 I can connect a flash drive for an assignment, hook up an assistive technology device, and have my wireless headset all at once.

-Most laptops on the market now have a touch screen built in, which can be disabled if needed.
+Almost every laptop for low vision I have seen on the market now has a touch screen built in, which can be disabled if needed.
 Some touch screens provide tactile feedback in the form of vibrations, but I prefer to turn this off.
 I like having touch screens because I can easily use familiar gesture controls, like zoom and pan, and I feel comfortable typing on an onscreen keyboard.

 Laptop battery life can greatly vary depending on settings such as brightness and the applications being used.
 That said, I would look for a laptop with at least a six hour battery life, though my laptops are often in the 9-10 hour range for battery life.
 I always recommend bringing the laptop charger to class, just in case it suddenly dies.

 Make sure that the laptop can run any accessibility apps or other softwares easily.
-For the most part, laptops are built to support all kinds of apps, but it never hurts to check between the application’s website and the laptop specifications.
+For the most part, laptops are built to support all kinds of apps.
+However, it never hurts to check between the application’s website and the laptop specifications.

 Should I buy insurance?